victorcouste/trino-dbt-demo/README.md

 ## Extend the project

-For input datasets, you can imagine to use the Google BigQuery public dataset **bigquery-public-data**.
+For input datasets, you can imagine to use the Google BigQuery public dataset [bigquery-public-data](https://cloud.google.com/bigquery/public-data).

 You can also change directly Trino catalog and schema in SQL model files with: